CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 ### Task 1: Deploy Microsoft Entra Pass-Through Authentication

+In this task, you will configure Microsoft Entra Pass-Through Authentication to enable secure password validation for on-premises users directly against your Active Directory, without the need to store passwords in the cloud.

 1. You should still be logged into **LON-DC1** as the local **adatum\administrator** from the prior task.

 2. On LON-DC1, select the **Start (1)** button on the taskbar, and then in the **Start** menu, select the **All Apps (2)** icon to display the list of all installed applications.
 Select the **Azure AD Connect** program group and then select **Azure AD Connect (3)**.